pentool/mvs-easy-fence/README.md

 **Cap Inset:** [0 - 255]
 New in v1.1
 Adjust the cap inset value.
 Cap inset adds a cap at the top and bottom of the post.
 When this value is zero (0), you get the simple rectangular post and the 'Cap Height' parameter will have no visible effect.
 See example images at the bottom.

+**Picket Count:** [0 - 255]
+New in v1.2
+Allows you to set the number of pickets.

+**Picket Size:** [0 - 255]
+New in v1.2
+The size (width) of the pickets.

+**Picket Height Limit:** [0 - 255]
+New in v1.2
+Limits height of the pickets.
+This value will make the pickets this many voxels smaller from the top and bottom.

+**Picket Offset:** [-255 - 255]
+New in v1.2
+Offset/move the pickets up or down by this amount.

+**Picket Inset:** [0 - 255]
+New in v1.2
+Adjust the inset value of the pickets.
+This allows you to flush the pickets with the posts or rails, or even inset the pickets inside the rails to create truly unique variations.
+This value will inset the pickets from **both** directions (e.g. from front and back).

+For example, if you set this parameter to 1, the pickets will be inset by 1 voxel from the back and 1 voxel from the front, making it 2 voxels thinner.

+This value will have no visible effect once it reaches a limit where the inset value would make the picket disappear.

 **Rail Count:** [0 - 255]
 The number of rails to use.